 To test if this could be the case import the attached profile

-into the Swiftpoint driver, then set it as active on your mouse.
+into the Swiftpoint X1 Control Panel, then set it as active on your mouse.

-The "Button Test" profile is configured to display the name of any button on the OLED screen while it is held down.
-So once you have it loaded onto your Z press a few different buttons one by one to make sure the profile is working correctly.
+The "Button Test" profile is configured to display the name of any button on the Z's OLED screen while it is held down, and light up the RGB logo on Tracer.
+So once you have it loaded onto your mouse press a few different buttons one by one to make sure the profile is working correctly.
 Then check how the button you are having problems with responds.

-If the OLED is displaying the name of the button consistently there may just be a problem with its configuration in your profiles.
+If the OLED/RGB are lighting up consistently while the button is held down there may just be a problem with its configuration in your profiles.
 Or perhaps the application you are using does not recognize the key you have it set to.

-However if the OLED does not display the name of this button while you are holding it.
-There could be a physical issue with the button itself, in which case please submit a ticket
+However if the OLED/RGB does not light up and remain on while holding the button.
+There could be a physical issue with the internal switch, in which case if your mouse is still under warranty please submit a ticket

 with the purchase details for your mouse.